oroinc/documentation/user/back-office/system/configuration/system/general-setup/application.rst

    .. image:: /user/img/system/config_system/application_settings_global.png
       :alt: The application settings available on the global level

-   .. note:: To change the default settings, clear the **Use Default** check box first.
+   .. note:: To change the default settings, clear the **Use Default** checkbox first.

    * **Application URL** --- The URL of the application
    * **Recipient Email Addresses** --- To send notifications to specific people, type their email addresses separated by semicolons (;).
 Leave this field empty to disable error logs notification.